cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **The Blue Alliance (n):** A website containing much of the resources necessary for scouting, watching, and record keeping.
 Most often visited more than traditional social media from January-April.~Mrcope9

 **The Cheesy Poofs(n.):** also the best team in the world, FRC 254, trades this spot every other year to Simbotics~Mitchell1714

+**The District System (n.):** A universally better system for qualifying teams for the championship event that will never reach the states that need it most~Kevin Leonard

 **The Macy's Day Parade(n):** aka, the Horror Show, aka, Load in.
 The 45 minute parade on Day 1 of an event where teams with no sightlines rush to try to wheel/carry all manner of dangerous, precariously balanced & protruding objects into the pits.
 See Safety.~RoboMom